This article may contain links from our affiliate partners. Please read how we make money!

 Because dairy, beans and soy are not permitted on the Whole30 diet, it can be quite difficult for followers of it to get enough protein.
 If you are trying to be Whole30 compliant while getting your fair share of protein, I suggest you try this egg salad combined with mashed avocados.
 This is a tasty Whole30 meal prep recipe that’s perfect for egg lovers.

-Whole30 Dinner Meal Prep Recipes
+Dinner ideas for Whole30 Meal Prep Recipes

 This paleo and Whole30 compliant orange chicken meal is healthier (and tastier!) than takeout and prepares in just 30 minutes.
 You can serve this dish with cauliflower rice in order to remain Whole30 compliant.